pepstock-org/Charba-Wiki/versioned_docs/version-3.3/Plugins.md

 These are the steps:

- 1. take the java script plugin and store in your project into a resource folder
+ 1. take the javascript plugin and store in your project into a resource folder
- 1. create a GWT [ClientBundle](http://www.gwtproject.org/doc/latest/DevGuideClientBundle.html) to get the java script plugin as GWT [TextResource](http://www.gwtproject.org/doc/latest/DevGuideClientBundle.html#TextResource)
+ 1. create a GWT [ClientBundle](http://www.gwtproject.org/doc/latest/DevGuideClientBundle.html) to get the javascript plugin as GWT [TextResource](http://www.gwtproject.org/doc/latest/DevGuideClientBundle.html#TextResource)
  1. use **Charba** [Injector](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/Injector.html) to inject the plugin.
 It's **IMPORTANT** to inject [Chart.JS](http://www.chartjs.org/) before the plugin because usually the plugin registers itself and therefore [Chart.JS](http://www.chartjs.org/) must be available
- 1. Create a java script object, with some properties to configure the plugin (see [above](#options))
+ 1. Create a javascript object, with some properties to configure the plugin (see [above](#options))
  1. Create the view with a chart with the statement to activate the plugin

 Here is an example, how to include [Stacked100](https://github.com/y-takey/chartjs-plugin-stacked100) plugin: